lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: mongodb_connected`

-The MongoDB pipeline successfully established a connection.
+The MongoDB pipeline successfully established a connection at startup.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |